Market Position Statement - Messages to the market

 - We want to work with our existing providers to further develop flexible and creative provision across the continuum of need, ranging from people with low level needs to the most complex of care needs accessing a building-based day centre, complemented by services available in the community, in people's homes and on digital platforms for those who do not want or need to be building-based.

 - We expect daycare provision to be inclusive and culturally responsive to meet the diverse needs of local communities.
-A needs assessment of vulnerable and older Black, Asian and Minority Ethnic people and their carers has been undertaken to assess how well their needs are being addressed.
+A needs assessment for older adults and other adults at risk of a decline in their independence and wellbeing from Black, Asian and Minority Ethnic communities and their carers has been undertaken to assess how well their needs are being addressed, informing our current service offer.

 - We want to work with partners and providers to offer older people opportunities that reduce social isolation, build their confidence to use digital tools, learn new skills and engage in new activities that maintain their strength and balance.